DND-DRDC-RDDC/OS_PyCoMod/README.md

 ![image](https://user-images.githubusercontent.com/86741975/126204950-020d616b-22a4-45b7-94fd-88c2fcbd1108.png)

 Sometimes we want a parameter to change to specific values at specific times, in other words, a step function.
 This is possible to implement as a SIRplus equation, but it is not trivial.
 For this purpose, SIRplus includes an equation sub-class called *step*.
-For example, we might want to increase or decrease the transmission rate at certain times, reflecting the specific measures coming into and out of force, like the closing and re-openning of restaurants.
+For example, we might want to increase or decrease the transmission rate at certain times, reflecting specific measures coming into and out of force.

 ```Python
 self.b = sp.step([0.2, 0.13, 0.2], [0, 7, 21])